pansanity666/TransHuman/README.md

 <br><br>

 # Acknowledgments
-This project is mainly based on the code from [NHP](https://github.com/YoungJoongUNC/Neural_Human_Performer#readme) .
+This project is mainly based on the code from [NHP](https://github.com/YoungJoongUNC/Neural_Human_Performer#readme) and [humannerf](https://github.com/chungyiweng/humannerf).
 We also thank Sida Peng of Zhejiang University for helpful discussions on details of ZJU-MoCap dataset.